-Broadcom’s largest phone customers are Apple Inc. (AAPL) and Samsung Electronics Co., which combined control more than half of the smartphone market and have grown faster than competitors.
+Broadcom’s largest phone customers are Apple Inc. (AAPL:US) and Samsung Electronics Co., which combined control more than half of the smartphone market and have grown faster than competitors.
 Broadcom’s chips provide Wi-Fi and Bluetooth connections in the iPhone, iPad and Samsung’s Galaxy SIII handset.

 “They’ve got the two leading customers and will benefit from any growth,” said Betsy Van Hees, an analyst at Wedbush Securities.
 “They are the safest derivative play to Apple.”